johan-chassaing/zimbra-scripts/README.md

 # zimbra-scripts
 Scripts for zimbra

+## mailbox_size.sh
+Script to print all mailboxes with: name quota size and last login time

+### Manual
+Edit and configure the server:

+ 	SERVER=localhost

 ## delete_domains.sh
 Script to delete one or severals domains, starting by accounts, calendar ressources and finaly distribution list.